Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 The helicopter’s return from the Himalayas to Kathmandu is one of the most exclusive features of our Luxury Everest Base Camp trek.
 Instead of retracing the same trail to Lukla, you can fly over the Himalayas and return comfortably.

 Time-saving: A helicopter ride from Gorak Shep or Kala Patthar to Kathmandu takes only 1.5 hours.
 It will save you three days of trekking, plus a flight with a helicopter ride.
 It is a perfect way to shorten the trek to 13 days.
-You’ll also avoid the long downhill walk that may strain knees and legs.
+You’ll also avoid the long downhill walk that may strain your knees and legs.

 Aerial Views: The helicopter ride is a once-in-a-lifetime opportunity to drive over the world’s highest peaks.
 You’ll fly over Everest, Ama Dablam, Lhotse, and Pumori.
 If the weather is clear, you’ll also see Khumbu Icefall, Everest Base Camp, and the turquoise Gokyo Lakes.